haskellfoundation/certification-syllabi/brainstorming.md

 - Performance characteristics of lists
 - Finite maps, sets
-- Possibly arrays / vectors
+- Possibly arrays / vectors (Alexandre: I don't think this is a good idea for a basic exam).

 ### Specific monads

-- `State`
+- `State`, `Writer`
 - `Maybe` / `Either` / `Error`

 ### Basic design questions

 - Reasoning about / preferring totality of functions
 - Use of dedicated datatypes vs strings
+- Uses of eta-reduction
 - ...

 ### Equational reasoning / laws

-?
+- Functor, Applicative and Monad laws
+- Monoid and Semigroup laws
+- Counterexamples: Reasoning if a given datatype is an Applicative but not a Monad, for example.

 ### What about language quirks?